EddieRydell/FPGA_CPU/Compiler/README_Compiler.md

 ### 2. Parsing and Abstract Syntax Tree (AST) generation

 The parser (parser.cpp) processes the token stream and constructs an Abstract Syntax Tree (AST), which represents the structure of the input program.
+The documentation for the grammar of this language can be found [here](./grammar.md).

 ### 3. Conversion to an Intermediate Representation (IR)